Aaqil-25/ros_ws/README.md

 2. Verify the output:

-o	The TCP server output will be printed in the terminal, showing the received data from the rosbag_reader node.
+The TCP server output will be printed in the terminal, showing the received data from the rosbag_reader node.

 Manually run the separate nodes,
 1. Start the TCP server: